borglab/gpmp2/README.md

 # GPMP2

 This library is an implementation of GPMP2 (Gaussian Process Motion Planner 2) algorithm described in [Motion Planning as Probabilistic Inference using Gaussian Processes and Factor Graphs](http://www.cc.gatech.edu/~bboots3/files/GPMP2.pdf) (RSS 2016).
-The core library is developed in C++ language with an optional Python 2.7 toolbox.
+The core library is developed in C++ language with optional Python and MATLAB toolboxes.
 GPMP2 was started at the Georgia Tech Robot Learning Lab, see [THANKS](THANKS.md) for contributors.

 ## Prerequisites